Xses-1/Keypad-keyboard-6-key-keyboard/README.md

 There are 2 versions of PCB design due to chip shortage.
 Folder "VIMorKeypad_Keyboard" contains STM Cube IDE project which can be compiled for every µC and keybinding can be also modified. "main.c" is just main code in STM Cube IDE project.

 All THT compoents should be on the top side and all the SMD on the bottom side.
+U4 is programming socket U3 is USB socket.

 <img src="https://github.com/Xses-1/VIM-or-Arrow-Pad-Keyboard/blob/main/STM32F103/Bottom.png">